journeymanavi/apartment-uncomplex-api/README.md

 ---

-This project is being built as part of a self-study effort to learn web-app development using a modern JavaScript stack.
+This project is being built as part of a self-study effort to learn web development using a modern JavaScript stack.
 The application usecase is that of an apartment complex management software.

 Most of the application features are incorporated with a primary aim to learn and exercise a specific feature of the chosen tech stack or the web platform in general.